9 Essential Travel Safety Devices You Need to Pack

 🚖 How do I find a safe airport transfer?

 I recommend GetYourGuide.com for airport transfers anywhere in Mexico.
+It’s almost as excellent and simple to use as Uber, in my humble opinion.
+I’ve used them LOTS.

 🚗 What’s the best way to find rental cars in Mexico?

-I recommend Booking.com because it’s the best.
-What I’ve found is that their price comparison tool is updated multiple times daily across rental car companies, making it easy to find and prepare to snag the best deal possible because of the inclusion of fire sale type of discounts which they will include.
+I recommend Booking.com.
+What I’ve found is that their price comparison tool is updated multiple times daily, making it easy to find and prepare to snag the best deal possible because of the inclusion of fire sale types of discounts.

-Other companies don’t include these short-lived discounts into their price comparison because they sync once a day (typically overnight) with each rental car company.
-Booking.com is the website I always use to book a car rental.
+Other companies don’t include these short-lived discounts in their price comparison because they sync once a day (typically overnight) with each rental car company.
+The Booking.com tool for comparing rental car prices is what I use for car rentals in Mexico.
 I’ve yet to have complaints about them.

 🚐 How do I book bus tickets online in Mexico?

-Book your tickets with Busbud — the site is in English and takes foreign credit cards.
+Book your tickets with Busbud—the site is in English and takes foreign credit cards.

 🤿 How do I find cool activities and tours in Mexico?

-Booking.com is the usual website and service I use for finding fun things to do has great options and it’s much faster to book with them since they organize their personalized recommendations to you if you’re signed in.
+TripAdvisor is the usual website and service I use for finding fun things to do; it has great options and it’s much faster to book with them since they organize their personalized recommendations for you if you’re signed in.

 🇲🇽 How can I experience Mexico like a local?

 Travelers can hire a local guide through GetyourGuide.com.
-You’ll be able to tailor tours based on your interests— it’s basically like experiencing a destination with a local bestie!
+You’ll be able to tailor tours based on your interests—it’s basically like experiencing a destination with a local bestie!

 🧳 What’s the best luggage for Mexico?

 Unless you’re staying at a resort, a travel pack is recommended.
-I’ve used this one from Osprey for the last 8+ years.
+I’ve used travel backpack from Osprey for the last 8+ years.

 👯♀️ How do I connect with fellow travelers in Mexico?